 This might sound ridiculous, but many people eat on the fly and don’t really schedule a “weekly shop”.

-Meals are grabbed when you’re hungry and this is the worst time to buy food as you’re going to be attracted to all the high carb ‘junky’ stuff, which is not ideal when you’re looking to east more healthily.
+Meals then get grabbed when you’re hungry and this is the worst time to buy food as you’re going to be attracted to all the high carb ‘junky’ stuff or some kind of crappy microwave meal, which is not ideal when you’re looking to eat more healthily.

 Plan your daily meals in advance and shop accordingly.